 The most common types of neck injuries include the following:

 - Whiplash – Whiplash is one of the most common types of neck injuries.
 It occurs when the neck is violently jolted back and forth.
-Many whiplash injuries are from car wrecks, especially rear-end wrecks.
+Many whiplash injuries are from car wrecks, especially rear-end impacts.

 - Pinched nerves – Some types of trauma cause bones, tendons, or other soft tissues to compress or “pinch” surrounding nerves, leading to intense pain.

 - Herniated discs – A herniated disc occurs when the soft, rubbery disc that cushions the vertebrae of the neck leaks or bulges out.

 - Cervical fractures – A broken neck is one of the most severe neck injuries.
 Cervical fractures can pressure the spinal cord, leading to paralysis below the neck.

 If your neck injury is severe or doesn’t improve with rest and OTC treatment, it’s best to seek professional medical attention.
 Depending on your injury, your doctor may recommend one or more of the following types of treatment:

 - Prescription medications – Prescription pain relievers or corticosteroid injections can reduce inflammation and keep you comfortable while you heal.

 - Physical therapy – A physical therapist can show you exercises designed to reduce pain, strengthen neck muscles, and boost flexibility.